CatalingamingYT1/CatClient/README.md

 ## 🔒 Security

-The client uses:
+- ✅ **No RAT, no malware**
-- CAPTCHA protection for key validation
+- ✅ CAPTCHA protection for keys
-- Rate limiting to prevent abuse
+- ✅ Rate limiting to prevent abuse
-- HWID binding to prevent key sharing
+- ✅ HWID binding to prevent sharing
+- ✅ Verifiable with any antivirus

 ---

 ## ⚠️ Disclaimer

-This client is for educational purposes only .
+This client is for **educational purposes only**.
 Use it only on servers where client-side modifications are allowed.
-The developer IS NOT responsible for any bans or issues caused by misuse.
+The developer is **NOT responsible** for any bans or issues caused by misuse.
 ![Ahemmm](icons/muhehe.png)